nathan-osman/nitroshare-cmake/README.md

 A collection of CMake macros and functions that simplify the creation of the cross-platform executables and libraries that comprise the NitroShare project.

+### Requirements

+CMake 2.8.12+ is required to use the macros and functions.

 ### Installation

 The entire collection can be installed by running the following commands: